Parent Reports - Creating and Editing Report Templates

 In Admin > Parent Reports choose the applicable template from the School Parent Report Templates list.

-Click Replace Template to select and upload the file.
-The preview will update to reflect the changes.
-The report will also be available via Reports > Parent Reports for non admin users to run for pupils.
+Click Publish, again, to confirm.
+The report will now be available via Pupils and Reports > Parent Reports for non admin users to create reports for pupils.

 Invalid Placeholders